About The Science Of Chocolate

 In Recent Years

-In 2022 I opened my first brick-and-mortar shop and tasting room in Salmon Arm, BC and the moved it to Mississauga, ON in 2025.
-Today I continue to educate through tastings and classes, curating a collection of unique products from around the world, develop my own recipes, and grow the Free Learning Center and Bean To Bar Map App.
+Today I’m back in Vancouver educating through virtual and in-person tastings and kitchen classes.
+I curate a collection of unique products from around the world, develop my own recipes, and grow the Learning Center and Bean To Bar Map App.

 One of my goals is to combat the fear and insecurity people feel around chocolate.
 Whether tasting, tempering, or making chocolate, many people feel very inadequate and reluctant to ask for help.
+I’ve helped countless individuals over the years from beginners to those in the industry helping them improve their chocolate skills from tasting to making and creating to understanding the science.
+And I would love to help you as well.
 Chocolate is a beautiful medium to work with and appreciate, and it’s my goal to hep you appreciate this through a practical, fact-based, and objective approach.

 The Original Bean To Bar Map